wasimmiddya/ex-manager/README.md

 # Requirements and Specifications
-▧ **Ex-Manager** Manager solves problem of tracking updaates on employees rembursement claims.
+▧ **Ex-Manager** Manager solves problem of tracking updaates on employees reimbursement claims.
 This application provides the fesilities to the employees to make expense claims and can see updates by manager(or ADMIN).
 On the other hand manager who sign-in as an ADMIN has the permission to approve and reject the request claim.
 Both parties can see the updates in an immediate manner.
 This reduces time tracking the updates and hectic of paper work.

 ➡️ **Project Objects :** The ultimate objective of this project is to perform CRUD(Create, Read, Update and Delete) operations and implementing authentication and authorization of users.